MahmouodMagdi/RTL-to-GDS-Implementaton-of-Low-Power-Configurable-Multi-Clock-Digital-System-/README.md

 The system is tested using a verilog test bench which you will find in the TB directory

 # Images
-You will find the system block diagram in the Images directory
+You will find the system block diagram and other diagrams related to the design in the Images directory

-# Linkes
-You can find the full specs of the system in this link: https://drive.google.com/file/d/1C0s-sk4Zc53y8HdnepfABpg2tmQpKwzE/view?usp=sharing